Dealing with 3 year old tantrums every day is exhausting. Learn what’s normal for kids, as well as what to do if tantrums are getting worse.

 4. Explain how you feel

-For instance, you could say, “I feel frustrated when I ask you to put your shoes on but I’m ignored.”
+For instance, you could say, “I feel frustrated when I ask you to put your shoes on, but I’m ignored.”
 Or you could even say, “I need to take a quick one-minute break right now because I feel mad.”

 5. Find creative ways to prevent tantrums

-We can prevent many of the tantrums we face simply by finding creative ways to avoid them.
+We can prevent many of the tantrums we face by finding creative ways to avoid them.
 Let’s say your 3 year old throws a fit over getting dressed in the morning.
 As annoying as it is—especially over something that should be automatic by now—you can outmaneuver the tantrums in several ways.

-6. Praise positive behavior
+6. Praise your child’s positive behavior

 For instance, you might say, “Thank you for brushing your teeth!
 Now we can read books before bed.”
 Or “You were very gentle with the dog—that was great!”
-Or even “Look at you, drinking from your cup like a big girl!”
+Or even “Look at you, drinking from your cup like a big kid!”

 Even as my son yelled because he wanted the door open, I knew better than to accommodate his requests.
 Instead, I sat on the floor a few feet away, giving him a look that said, “I’m sorry you’re feeling upset.”
 Within a few minutes, his yelling dwindled down to small whimpers and hiccups.